rx-angular/rx-angular/libs/state/effects/docs/Readme.md

 In fact, it removes the necessity of the `subscribe`.

 This results in less boilerplate and a good guidance to resilient and ergonomic component architecture.
-Furthermore, the optional imperative methods help to glue third party libs and a mixed but clean codestyle in Angular.
+Furthermore, the optional imperative methods help to glue third party libs and a mixed but clean code style in Angular.

 # Concepts